 Blueberries are one of the highest ranking foods on the brain food list!
 Blueberries contain anthocyanin making it a super-antioxidant food.
 A long-term study done at Harvard on 16,000 women showed that those who ate one or more half cups of blueberries a week stayed sharper than women who did not eat the berries.
 The study also showed that those who ate blueberries could delay cognitive aging by two and a half years simply by eating this super fruit.

-Blueberries are also a wonderful and very tasty source of Vitamin C and K, Magnesium and a great source of natural fiber!
+Blueberries are also a wonderful and very tasty source of vitamins C and K, magnesium, and a great source of natural fiber!

 Citation: Shreeves, Robin (2018).
 Mother Nature Network: 5 nootropic foods to boost brain function.

 Sweet and juicy, fresh blueberries taste wonderful when ripe.
 Fresh berries can be used in salads, cereal, oatmeal, smoothies, drinks, atop ice cream or other desserts, or eaten by the handful!
 Berries can be made into jams, juices, and glazes.
 And of course, they also make for fantastic pies, crisps, muffins, scones, breads, and pancakes.

 Jams we make using our blueberries are Blueberry, Blue Currant, Aronia Blue, and Bluebarb.
 We sell fresh and frozen 5 lb bulk blueberries.